 - appear in person before a U.S. consular or diplomatic officer;

 - in a foreign country; and

-- sign an oath of renunciation.30
+- sign an oath of renunciation.”

-Assuming that the proper tax compliance steps have been or will be taken to avoid the imposition of the exit tax under section 877A, the actual process of renouncing one’s U.S. citizenship also has immigration issues of which to be wary.
-Under the U.S. Immigration and Nationality Act,35 additional amendments were added to deny re-entry to the United States if it was determined by the U.S. Attorney General that the former citizen renounced their U.S. citizenship for the purpose of avoiding U.S. tax.36 This provision became known as the Reed Amendment because of its introduction by then U.S. Representative Jack Reed of Rhode Island.
+Assuming that the proper tax compliance steps have been or will be taken to avoid the imposition of the exit tax under § 877A, the actual process of renouncing one’s U.S. citizenship also creates immigration issues of which to be wary.
+Congress amended the U.S. Immigration and Nationality Act with provisions to deny re-entry into the United States if the U.S. Attorney General determines that a former citizen renounced his or her U.S. citizenship for the purpose of avoiding U.S. tax.
+This provision became known as the “Reed Amendment” because of its introduction by then-U.S. Representative Jack Reed of Rhode Island.
 Although it appears that this law is seldom enforced, there is no guarantee that it will continue to be in the future.
-Under this provision, an individual who is found to have renounced for U.S. tax avoidance purposes will be denied access into the U.S. and will be considered “inadmissible” for immigration purposes.
+Under this provision, an individual who is found to have renounced for U.S. tax avoidance purposes will be denied access into the United States and will be considered “inadmissible” for immigration purposes.

-“In an instrumental way, I would hope in the future if those very slick and smart tax lawyers advising their clients about how to avoid their taxes suggest expatriation they should also indicate very clearly that the consequences are you cannot return at will to the United States.”37
+In an instrumental way, I would hope in the future if those very slick and smart tax lawyers advising their clients about how to avoid their taxes suggest expatriation they should also indicate very clearly that the consequences are you cannot return at will to the United States.

-- Be given a statement of understanding concerning the consequences and ramifications of renunciation or relinquishment of U.S. citizenship;
+- be given a statement of understanding concerning the consequences and ramifications of renunciation or relinquishment of U.S. citizenship;

-- Affirm or swear that this decision is voluntary with no outside influence;
+- affirm or swear that this decision is voluntary with no outside influence;

-- Be asked to read the oath or affirmation of renunciation of nationality of the United States; and
+- be asked to read the oath or affirmation of renunciation of nationality of the United States; and